zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

     https://localhost:10010/ui/v1/caapicatalog/
     ```

- 4. Check that you can access your API service endpoints through the gateway.
+ 4. Check that you can access your API service endpoints through the Gateway.

    **Example:**
    ```
    https://localhost:10010/api/v1/
    ```

- 5. Check that you can still access your API service endpoints directly outside of the gateway.
+ 5. Check that you can still access your API service endpoints directly outside of the Gateway.

 ## Review the configuration examples of the discoverable client

-Refer to the [Discoverable Client API Sample Service](https://github.com/zowe/api-layer) in the API Layer git repository.
+Refer to the [Discoverable Client API Sample Service](https://github.com/zowe/api-layer) in the API ML git repository.